How to Make a Meditation App Like Headspace or Calm?

 Secondly, make sure your design doesn’t look too cluttered.
 Actually, this is the golden rule for any kind of mobile application, not just for apps like Headspace.

-If you take a look at the most popular meditation apps, you will see that they usually have a very minimalistic design - just the list with their available sessions and no excessive navigation elements.
+If you take a look at the most popular relaxation meditation apps, you will see that they usually have a very minimalistic design - just the list with their available sessions and no excessive navigation elements.
 Thus, the application is more content-centered and not that distracting.

 The bright example of the app with a plain and minimalist design